Assawoman Bay

 Assawoman Bay (/ˈæsəwʊmən/), once called Assawoman Sound, is a lagoon that is located between Ocean City, Maryland and mainland Delmarva.
-The bay is located on the northern end of the city, the bay on the southern end is called the Isle of Wight Bay.
+The bay is located on the northern end of the city, and the bay on the southern end is called the Isle of Wight Bay.
+The name "Assawoman Bay" comes from the Algonquian meaning "midway fishing stream".

 Another bay called Little Assawoman Bay extends into southern Delaware, and is geologically separated from the main estuaries, by a narrow strait locally referred to as "The Ditch" which crosses the Transpeninsular Line.
 The larger bay is sometimes called "Big Assawoman Bay", to distinguish it from the smaller bay, though this is often meant to be a tongue-in-cheek rendering of the name.

+The health of the bay is impacted by urban development of the surrounding watershed, in Delaware and Ocean City.
+The bay is known for its recreational activities, notably for anglers.